roboto.ai#

 Raises:

-TimeoutError – If the timeout is reached before the user turn is ready.
+• TimeoutError – If the timeout budget is exhausted before the session reaches USER_TURN.

 Return type: